Spicy Cheddar Witch Fingers

 As Halloween is rapidly approaching, I have had the urge to get in the kitchen to make festive treats!
 As I was flipping through the October issue of Food and Wine, I came across a spread on Halloween goodies.
 There were quite a few recipes that looked great to me, cute ghostie cake pops, little chocolate mice, but noooo, I just had to pick these creepy-ass witch fingers.
 I don’t know why these looked so appealing to me, but I think it was because of the word “cheddar”.
 Yeah, I think it was the cheese.
-These may not look cute, but believe me when I say they are tasty!
-The only thing I would change is that I think these could use a little more cayenne next time as I could not really taste it in these.
+These may not look cute, but believe me when I say they are tasty and super addicting!

 - 1/2 pound extra-sharp white cheddar cheese